nanxiaobei/hugo-paper/README.md

 A simple Hugo theme inspired by the popular iOS note-taking app, Bear.

+Oso strives to be beautiful, fast, and accessible.
+All without JS!

+## Lighthouse

+[My personal blog](raulcodes.com) uses this theme and I aim to consistently score as perfectly as I can on Google's Lighthouse tool.

 ## Install

 Inside the folder of your Hugo site, run: